ultraleap/HandyBeam/doc/source/023_api_principles.rst

 1. Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.
 2. When an extension module written in C or C++ has an accompanying Python module that provides a higher level (e.g. more object oriented) interface, the C/C++ module has a leading underscore (e.g. _socket)
 3. Class names should normally use the CapWords convention.
-4. The naming convention for functions may be used instead in cases where the interface is documented and used primarily as a callable.
+4. [with regards to class name] The naming convention for functions may be used instead in cases where the interface is documented and used primarily as a callable.
 5. Function names should be lowercase, with words separated by underscores as necessary to improve readability.
 6. Variable names follow the same convention as function names.
 7. If a function argument's name clashes with a reserved keyword, it is generally better to append a single trailing underscore rather than use an abbreviation or spelling corruption.
 Thus ``class_`` is better than ``clss``.
 (Perhaps better is to avoid such clashes by using a synonym.)